HyukIsBack/KARMA-DDoS/README.md

  DDoS Attack Panel includes CloudFlare Bypass (UAM, CAPTCHA, BFM, etc..)<br/><br/>
  Don't attack any websites you don't own it<br/>
  This was created for educational purposes<br/>
- All responsibilities and disadvantages lie with the user by using this.
+ All responsibilities and disadvantages is for the user by using this.